MariyaMoh/MariyaMoh/README.md

 ### Hi there this is Mariya  👋

-- 🔭 I’m Front-end developer
+- 🔭 I’m Front-end developer from Oman 🇴🇲
-- 💬 Ask me about
-- 📫 How to reach me: alshaibi199732@gmail.com

 <!--